 Attention: Oracle Workflow sets the status of the local system to Enabled by default.
-After you finish setting up the Business Event System, you can use the Global Workflow Preferences web page to to set the system status that you want for event processing.
-See: Setting Global User Preferences: page 2 - 14.
+After you finish setting up the Business Event System, you can update your global workflow preferences to to set the system status that you want for event processing.
+See: Setting Global User Preferences: page 2 - 13.